zachleach/utdallas/README.md

-# ut dallas
-a backup of all my coursework files
+a backup of all my coursework files.

-# csmc
-computer science fundamentals coursework resources
+see csmc folder for discrete math and computer architecture help.